alessandri-group/PQT12/README.md

 This repository includes:

-- GROMACS `.mdp` files used for energy minimization, equilibration, and production simulations
+- GROMACS `.mdp` files used for energy minimization, equilibration
 - Representative initial configuration files
 - Simulation protocols and workflow descriptions
 - Example run scripts, where applicable